spraakbanken/multiged-2023/README.md

 # Shared task on Multilingual Grammatical Error Detection (MultiGED-2023)

-Computational SLA working group invites you to participate in the first shared task on Multilingual Grammatical Error Detection, _MultiGED_, where five languages are included: Czech, English, German, Italian and Swedish.
+[Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the first shared task on Multilingual Grammatical Error Detection, **MultiGED**, where five languages are included: Czech, English, German, Italian and Swedish.

 ## Task description

-In this shared task your goal is to detect tokens in need of correction, labeling them as either correct ("c") or incorrect ("i") for each token, i.e. binary classification.
+In this shared task your goal is to detect tokens in need of correction, labeling them as either correct (**"c"**) or incorrect (**"i"**), i.e. performing binary classification on a token level.

 | Running nr |  Token   | Label |
 |:-----------|:---------|:------|